 Popular Online Forex Brokers Contributing to the Growth of the Forex Market

-In 2022, North America was the region that dominated the global Forex broker market, with factors like the increase in income and trading expectancies playing a major role in the region’s Forex broker advancements.
-In the upcoming years, the Asia-Pacific Forex broker market is also expected to gain significantly in market share, with more brokers expanding their reach to developing countries in the region.
+In 2022, North America was the region that dominated the global forex broker market, with factors like the increase in income and trading expectations playing a major role in the region’s forex broker advancements.
+Growth is coming, however, as more brokers are expanding their reach to developing countries in the Asia-Pacific forex broker market in the coming years.
+Expectations are for that region to gain market share.

-While some markets have been seriously injured by the global COVID-19 pandemic, the online brokers sector saw a huge increase in activity, bringing the Forex market a significant surge in revenue.
-With expanded trading activity among millennials during the global pandemic, brokers like Robinhood gained bigger recognition and experienced a significant surge in platform user numbers.
+While some markets have been seriously injured by the global COVID-19 pandemic, the online brokers sector saw a huge increase in activity.
+There was a large increase in revenues for the forex market in recent years, as with expanded trading activity, especially among millennials, during the global pandemic, brokers like Robinhood gained bigger recognition and experienced a significant surge in platform user numbers.

-If we compare the data between May 2017 and May 2021, we can see that Robinhood had a massive growth in the number of active traders, surging 2,570.3%, reaching 9.3 million users in May 2021.
+If we compare the data between May 2017 and May 2021, we can see that Robinhood had growth in the number of active traders, surging 2,570.3% and reaching 9.3 million users in May 2021.
+Turning to the second quarter of 2025, we see that Robinhood reported having 26.5 million customers with funded accounts for a 10% increase from the same period a year earlier.

 Robinhood’s Monthly Active Traders 2017 – 2021 (in 1000s)